Phantas0s/pandoc_resume/markdown/resume.md

 *May 2012 - December 2013* - **Fullstack web developer - Heliopsis** (Lyon, France)

+**Technologies**: PHP (Symfony), MySQL, JavaScript, CSS3.

-At Heliopsis, I developed multiple websites with Heliopsis' team for diverse clients (PHP / MySQL).
+At Heliopsis, I developed multiple websites with Heliopsis' team for diverse clients.

 ----

 *May 2011 - March 2012* - **Fullstack web developer - La Maison du Web** (Lyon, France)

+**Technologies**: PHP, MySQL, JavaScript, CSS.

-We developed, with a second developer, a whole framework and backend to create e-commerce and many websites (PHP / MySQL).
+We developed, with a second developer, a whole framework and backend to create e-commerce and many websites.

 ## Education